Skip to content

 Would Worry and Concern meet God today?

 Worry heard a strange sound at her door.
-It was such a light knocking that she might have missed it had she not been collapsed on the floor.
-There before her stood a stooped and weak woman, with a book in her hand.
+It was such a light knocking that she might have missed it had she not collapsed on the floor.
+A stooped and weak woman stood before her with a book in her hand.

-“Would you mind if I come inside and read a passage from my favorite book to you?
-I know this may seem strange, but I have a feeling that HOPE is going to find a way to meet with both of us today.”
+“Would you mind if I came inside and read a passage from my favorite book to you?
+I know this may seem strange, but I feel HOPE will find a way to meet with both of us today.”

 The Lord of Life looked on from above with a smile.
-He knew His children were going to be changed as they shared together this day.
+He knew His children were going to be changed as they shared.
 Worry was about to get a name change, and Concern was about to be filled with a joy that would overwhelm every heaviness she had ever carried.

 Worry and Concern, Part 1